I love the size and shape of this ‘little wistle’ loaf

 Making the Poolish

-In a bowl stir together 240 grams of bread flour, 60 grams of whole wheat flour with 300 grams of water at room temperature with 15 grams of sourdough culture.
+In a bowl stir together 240 grams of bread flour, 60 grams of whole spelt flour with 300 grams of water at room temperature with 15 grams of sourdough culture.
 Mix it well until you have a homogeneous slurry that looks like very thick batter.
 Cover the bowl with clingfilm and let the prefermenting begin.
 After 12 hours at room temperature it is ready for use.
 So if you want to begin your bread making in the morning, you make your poolish at about 9 in the evening.

 Our sourdough starter is not very sour by nature, it gives a very mellow sour note to the bread and we like it that way.
 We have found that the sourness depends on the ripeness of the poolish.
 This means that using an under-ripe poolish gives you the flavor advantages but not the added sourness.
 We tend to use the poolish before they peak out and collapse.
 When this points is reached all depends on ambient temperature and sourdough culture activity.
 An over-ripe poolish has a weaker gluten structure which will result in a weaker dough and less oven spring.